What does OpenTAP mean?

 # Am I allowed to take the code and do anything I like with it?

-Code is made available under the MPL v.2 license allow users to take the code and modify it as long as it is kept open source under the MPL v.2 license.
+The OpenTAP code is made available under the MPL v.2 license.
+This allows users to take the code and modify it as long as it is kept open source under the MPL v.2 license.

 # What is the MPL v.2 Open Source License?

-# Where can I find the source code?
+# Where can I find the source code of OpenTAP?

 The code is hosted at http://Gitlab.com/OpenTAP/OpenTAP.